RobbieWagner/Snowstorm/README.md

 Deep in the cold landscapes, a single traveller wanders the snowstorm, avoiding the dangers of the cold night while uncovering the mysteries of the places they find themselves in.

 Welcome to the world of Snowstorm!
 Snowstorm is a 2.5D exploration game where you play as a lone wanderer trying to find shelter from the cold blizzard.
-As you wander around the freezing lnadscaoe, you will slowly begin to succumb to the cold environment.
+As you wander around the freezing lnadscape, you will slowly begin to succumb to the cold environment.
 To stay alive, you will have to find sources of wamrth all around you.
 Can you survive?

 To play the game: